OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-temp-sensor.md

 #### Python Modules and the `__main__` Function

-When a Python file is imported as a module, any code in the lowest level of indentation will be executed.
-This means if you want to write a Python module that stays silent until the functions are called (as good practice dicates), you can't let code that would 'do things' be inserted at the lowest level.

-What if there's some important functions that you want to run by executing the module directly, but not when it's imported?
+Any Python code file can be both executed directly, or imported as a module.
+When a module is imported, all of the code contained within it is executed and any functions or classes are made available to the program that imports it.
+But what if your module had functions that you want to run by executing the module directly, but not when it's imported?

 Enter the `__name__` variable!